fioprotocol/fiosdk_typescript/README.md

 # Version
 Visit the [FIO Protocol Developer Hub](https://developers.fioprotocol.io) to get information on FIO SDK versions.
 Only use an SDK that has a major version number that matches the current FIO Protocol blockchain major version number (e.g. 1.x.x).

+# Installing FIO TypeScript SDK, using npm:
+## The NPM Version is here:
+	@fioprotocol/fiosdk

-# Building The FIO TypeScript SDK
+# Building The FIO TypeScript SDK, manually
 ## Build Dependencies
 The FIO TypeScript SDK has a dependency on the FIOJS SDK.
 This must be built first.

-The package.json references it here:
+The package.json reference for FIOJS, must be changed to a directory path.
+If building FIOJS and Typescript SDK manually (rather than using the NPM Version)

+	i.e :
 	../../fiojs

 Make sure the FIOJS project is located in the following directory structure: